 COVID-19 has overburdened the healthcare system beyond its handling capacity.
 Doctors do not have time to compile necessary data as per the CMS requirements.

-In such tough times, CMS offered flexibilities to ease out the administrative load.
-The option for applying for “the Extreme and Uncontrollable Conditions” is available until December 31, 2020.
+In such tough times, CMS offers flexibility to ease out the administrative load.
+The option for applying for “the Extreme and Uncontrollable Conditions” was available until December 31, 2020.
 However, the deadline for MIPS 2020 submission still has some time left.
 If you are among the practices, that are eligible yet non-compliant, P3 may submit on your behalf.
 It protects you from a 9% penalty while brightening your chances towards 5% MIPS incentives.

 Flexible Reporting Options

 AMA (American Medical Association) requested CMS to offer flexible QPP MIPS reporting options and other incentive payment models.

 Eligible physicians can choose not to be scored against “Cost” and “Quality” measures.
 In such a case, CMS only analyzes their performance based on “Improvement Activities (IA)” and “Promoting Interoperability (PI)” MIPS performance categories.

 What More to Expect?

 CMS is working alongside AMA to address issues related to QPP MIPS data submission during the COVID-19 pandemic.

 We, stakeholders of the healthcare industry, can expect improvement in the Medicare payments and flexible regulatory guidelines.
 Let’s see how it goes for MIPS 2020 and the upcoming years.